6th Air Refueling Wing: Move to Eielson

+RC-135E "Rivet Amber" at Eielson AFB (Note: Aircraft is RC-135E, serial 62-4137, pictured here at McClellan AFB, California.)

 The wing moved on paper to Eielson, where it became the 6th Strategic Wing and assumed the personnel, equipment and mission of the 4157th Strategic Wing.
 In addition to a maintenance squadron, the wing was assigned the new 24th Strategic Reconnaissance Squadron.
+(Note: The 24th Strategic Reconnaissance Squadron was newly constituted in December 1966.
+However, in September 1985, the reconnaissance and bombardment squadrons were consolidated into a single unit.
+Department of the Air Force/MPM Letter 662q, 19 Sep 85, Subject: Reconstitution, Redesignation, and Consolidation of Selected Air Force Tactical Squadrons.)